 The fact is that, having developed into characters associated with comedy and fun and also, mainly from the 19th century on, with children’s entertainment, clowns have become interesting characters to be subverted.
 Sometimes, drawing from the traditional Pierrot, they appear as sad persons who make others laugh but who feel, themselves, melancholic or heartbroken.
 In other occasions, subversion comes from the contradiction between their apparent innocence in dealing with boys and girls and a supposed treacherousness and villainy hidden under their make-up.
 This contradiction sometimes presents itself so powerful to people’s fantasies and fears that it may result in real or imagined events such as the 2016 evil clown sightings that spread worldwide and resulted in detentions in some countries.

-Far from those more extreme consequences, the crazy clowns in the funhouse in Black Pearl Beach sim contribute to the sensation that one is trapped inside the attraction.
+Far from those more extreme consequences, the crazy clowns in the funhouse in Black Pearl Beach contribute to the sensation that one is trapped in the attraction.
 They add some tension and surprise to the circuit, lending their own ambiguity to it.
 Nonetheless, the evil clowns found there do not spread real terror.
 They actually mock of the caricatural fear that they should evoke and laugh at it.
-Thus, immersed in that atmosphere of burlesque horror, the Crazy Clowns Funhouse is itself reconverted in what it intended to be from the very beginning: a place for having fun.
+Thus, in that atmosphere of burlesque horror, the Crazy Clowns Funhouse is itself reconverted in what it intended to be from the very beginning: a place for having fun.